xwmx/nb/README.md

 |_| |_|\___/ \__\___||___/
 ```

-A simple, portable, command line note-taking and syncing tool that stores data in markdown files automatically versioned with git.
+A simple, portable, command line note-taking and syncing tool that stores data in markdown files versioned with git.

+`notes` uses git in the background to automatically record changes and sync with a remote repository, if one has been configured.
+Optional dependencies can be installed to enable enhanced rendering, display, and searching functionality.

 #### Dependencies